fumes/fumes.jekyll/readme.md

+##what?^#@
+_Fumes is an online photography magazine broadcasting human interest stories mainly from south east asia._

 ## Structure
 - Real master live in the ` source ` branch,
 - Compiled jekyll ` _site ` (yup, it still needs plugins..) in ` master ` branch